 - they already had severe hearing loss before glue ear

-- they have been diagnosed with Down's syndrome or a cleft lip and palate, as glue ear is less likely to get better by itself
+- they have Down's syndrome or a cleft lip and palate, as glue ear is less likely to get better by itself

 The 2 main treatments are temporary hearing aids or grommets (small tubes implanted in the ear).

 The specialist in hospital will help you decide on the best treatment option.

-Grommets are small temporary tubes that are placed in your child's ear during surgery.
-They help drain fluid away and keep the eardrum open.
+A grommet is a small tube that's placed in your child's ear during surgery.
+It drains fluid away and keeps the eardrum open.